oasis-tcs/openc2-jadn/jadn-v2.0.md

 ###### Table 4-2.
 TypeOptions Specific to Compound Types

-* If the minLength option is absent, the minimum number of items is zero.
+* If a type definition does not contain a minLength option, the minimum number of items is zero.
-* If the maxLength option is absent, the maximum number of items is unlimited.
+* If a type definition does not contain a maxLength option, the maximum number of items is unlimited.

 By default Map and Record types have Fields identified by both a numeric FieldID and a text FieldName, both of which must be unique within a type.
 FieldIDs for Array and Record types denote position within